Skip to main content

 Farm-to-table coffee roaster Devoción now has three stores open in New York: two in Brooklyn, and one in the Flatiron district.
 The shops feel bright and open, with plenty of natural light and decorative greenery.
 And the coffee, sourced from Colombia, is absolutely first-rate.

 Drip coffee and cold brew are both available on tap.
-There’s a special drip offered for $4.25, as well as special edition and limited edition pour overs.
 You can also find a Sparkling Cascara, which is a carbonated drink made from the husks of coffee beans.
 And, if you can’t get enough, they also offer a subscription service, so you can have their beans delivered to your home each month.

 2. Zibetto Espresso Bar